abidhumza/Real-Estate-GFG/README.md

 # Real Estate App - MERN Stack

 Welcome to the Real Estate App project!
-In this project, we'll build a comprehensive Real Estate web application using the MERN (MongoDB, Express.js, React, Node.js) stack.
+In this collaborative effort by Ritika Mishra and Abid Humza, we aim to build a comprehensive Real Estate web application utilizing the MERN (MongoDB, Express.js, React, Node.js) stack.

+## Developers

+- **Ritika Mishra**
+- **Abid Humza**

 ## Project Overview